Isac001/WaterFlow_ESP_Config/README.md

    - Ajuste a velocidade para **115200 baud** no Serial Monitor.

 3. **Insale as Bibliotecas listadas nas primeiras linhas do arquivo.**
-   - Veja as Libs no começo do arquivo e busque por elas dentro da aba de libs do Arduino2
+   - Veja as bibliotecas no começo do arquivo e busque por elas dentro da aba de libs do Arduino2